-If this table is used for the purpose of keeping track of the price of items and you want to delete one of the customers, you will also delete a price.
-Normalizing the data would mean understanding this and solving the problem by dividing this table into two tables, one with information about each customer and a product they bought and the second about each product and its price.
+If this table is used for the purpose of keeping track of the price of items and the user want to delete one of the customers, he or she will also delete the price.
+Normalizing the data would mean understanding this and solving the problem by dividing this table into two tables, one with information about each customer and the product they bought and the second with each product and its price.
 Making additions or deletions to either table would not affect the other.

 Normalization degrees of relational database tables have been defined and include:

 First normal form (1NF).
-This is the "basic" level of normalization and generally corresponds to the definition of any database, namely:
+This is the "basic" level of database normalization, and it generally corresponds to the definition of any database, namely: